WolfwithSword/music-mate/README.md

 	- Keyboard/Hotkey/Media Button interaction
 	- Translation Ready UI Elements
 	- Setting to toggle on/off hardware acceleration
+  - Centre the play buttons...
+I only notice they are off-centre after half a year...

 - Other
 	- Actually spend effort to make the design look nice.
 Logo too.